Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: and Non-Leptonic and Semi-Leptonic Decays

 Next we calculated the initial conditions for the Wilson coefficient functions at $\mu=\ord(M_W)$ both in the NDR and the HV scheme and verified that the scheme dependence of these coefficients cancelled the one of the evolution matrices at $\mu=\ord(M_W)$ as explained in section 2.

 Thus the third NLO summit has been reached.
-As usually reaching a summit a photo is taken, I thought it was appropriate to show the resulting two-loop anomalous dimension matrix $\hat \gamma^{(1)}_s$ in the NDR scheme:
+As usually reaching a summit a photo is taken, I thought it was appropriate to show the resulting two-loop anomalous dimension matrix $\hat \gamma^{(1)}_s$ in the NDR scheme {with $f$ being the number of quark flavours:}

 This matrix looks truly horrible and I will in what follows refrain from showing other photos of this type.
 In fact after the inclusion of electroweak penguins and going to three loops the results, although very impressive, cannot be easily digested.
-On the other hand the $2\times2$ submatrix in the upper left corner, our first summit, conquered by Peter Weisz and myself in June of 1989 looks beautiful and simple.
+On the other hand the $2\times2$ submatrix in the upper left corner, our first summit conquered by Peter Weisz and myself in June of 1989, looks beautiful and simple.

 Our paper has been submitted to Nucl.
 Phys.
 B in May 1991 \cite{Buras:1991jm}.
-In addition to the $6\times 6$ matrices and the Wilson coefficients of $(Q_1,Q_2,...Q_6)$ in the NDR and HV schemes for both $\Delta S=1$ and $\Delta B=1$ decays it contained general expressions for the evolution matrices $\hat U(\mu_1,\mu_2)$ including NLO corrections.
+In addition to the $6\times 6$ matrices and the Wilson coefficients of $(Q_1,Q_2,...Q_6)$ in the NDR and HV schemes for both $\Delta S=1$ and $\Delta B=1$ decays contained general expressions for the evolution matrices $\hat U(\mu_1,\mu_2)$ including NLO corrections.
 In order to derive these expressions we have used the general all order formulae of my 1980 review on asymptotic freedom in deep inelastic scattering \cite{Buras:1979yt}.
 Finally we have demonstrated the scheme independence of the resulting decay amplitudes.
 Thus at last, three years after the Ringberg workshop, the Wilson coefficients of current-current and QCD penguin operators were known at NLO in the NDR and HV schemes.

 I have presented these results in a parallel session at the joined Photon-Lepton and European Physical Society Meeting that in 1991 took place in Geneva, Switzerland \cite{Buras:1991vc}.
 Rather disappointigly only few of my colleagues appreciated these results.
 In particular Eduardo de Rafael thought it was an overkill in view of the uncertainties in the hadronic matrix elements of the operators in question.
 Eduardo got interested in our work only ten years later, when he wanted to know more about the role of evanescent operators and Fierz relations in our calculations that he and his collaborators wanted to combine with their calculations of hadronic matrix elements within the large N approach.